3DJ/3DJ_Prototype/README.md

 <b>Another two ways to use 3DJ:</b>
 1. using zigfu. just download binary. nothing more.
-2. just installing Kinect drivers, OpenNI and NITE and downlaod the binary from www.3-dj.com
+2. just installing OpenNI driver and download the binary from www.3-dj.com

 <b>Contact</b>
 If you have any questions, email us at team@3-dj.com